Towards a Unified Framework for Pseudo-Nambu-Goldstone Dark Matter and Electroweak Baryogenesis: Benchmark Planes and Scans

 In this setup the Yukawa sector reduces to type-I in the limit $\xi_f^{\rm Im}=0$.
 Moreover, since $\alpha_{4,5,6}$ and $\lambda_5^{\rm Im}$ are set to zero, the imaginary parts of the parameters $\xi_f$ are the only sources of CP-violation.

 Even though not central to the following discussion, we have verified that the benchmark planes satisfy all relevant theoretical and experimental constraints.
 In particular, vacuum stability (bounded-from-below conditions) and perturbative unitarity are ensured by the choice of relatively low masses for the BSM Higgs bosons, in combination with slightly smaller values of $M$ and $v_S$.
 Constraints from the EWPOs are satisfied since we remain close to the alignment limit and the BSM Higgs states are taken to be mass-degenerate, thereby suppressing contributions to the $\rho$-parameter.
 The choice of $\tan\beta$ is motivated by compatibility with existing LHC searches in the CP-conserving limit.
 For the DM sector, we fix $m_\chi < 100\,\text{GeV}$, which opens invisible decay modes of the BSM scalars and thereby reduces their branching ratios for decays into visible final states such as $H_{2,3,4} \to \gamma\gamma, \tau^+ \tau^-, ZZ$.
 This in turn weakens the corresponding constraints from LHC searches and provides additional freedom to vary $\sin(\beta-\alpha_1)$ and the alignment parameters $\xi_f$.
 Finally, we set $\alpha_3 = \pi/4$, so that $H_2$ and $H_3$ share an equal singlet component.
-If $\alpha_3$ were also set to zero, the singlet field would completely decouple.
+If $\alpha_3$ were also set to zero, the singlet field would completely decouple. \TB{For the parameter planes discussed here, we did not perform a comprehensive evaluation of the DM relic abundance.
+For the chosen value of $m_\chi = 90$~GeV, however, the pNG DM candidate is expected to be largely underabundant, as efficient annihilation in the early universe proceeds via $s$-channel exchange of the SM-like Higgs boson $H_1$ into gauge-boson pairs.
+In addition, the proximity of $m_\chi$ to half of the BSM scalar masses further enhances annihilation through exchange of the heavier neutral scalars.
+Given this underproduction, and in combination with the cancellation mechanism suppressing direct-detection scattering amplitudes, current limits from DM direct detection experiments are not constraining the shown parameter planes.}

 In \cref{fig:BPalphat} we show the constraints on the parameter space in three parameter planes.
 Each plot shows the dependence on $\sin(\beta-\alpha_1)$ along the horizontal axis, while the vertical axis corresponds to one of the imaginary parts of the flavour-alignment parameters, $\xi_u^{\rm Im}$ (left), $\xi_d^{\rm Im}$ (center), and $\xi_\ell^{\rm Im}$ (right).
 The black dashed and solid curves indicate the regions excluded at $2\sigma$ ($\sim 95\%$) and $3\sigma$ ($\sim 99\%$) confidence level, respectively, based on Higgs boson cross-section measurements as obtained with \texttt{HiggsTools}.
 The orange dot-dashed lines represent exclusions from cross-section limits from LHC searches for BSM Higgs bosons, with the parameter space above the line being excluded.
 Finally, the blue dashed lines show where the predicted eEDM is equal to the current JILA upper limit in the central plot and to ten times this limit in the left and right plots (the scaling being introduced for visibility).